Milestone-Based Fusion Development Program: Milestones

+In December 2025, Thea Energy completed a milestone resulting in the certification of its preconceptual pilot plant design.
+This was the final major design milestone of the first period of performance.

 Dispute over intellectual property

 The year-long gap between the announcement of awardees and their signing agreements with the DOE was apparently due to a dispute over how companies' intellectual property would be treated under the award.
-Reporting stated that the companies' rights to existing and subject intellectual property was not sufficiently safeguarded under the DOE's initial proposed terms.
-At the time of the announcement, the total private investment in Commonwealth Fusion Systems was larger than $2 billion.
+Reporting stated that the companies' rights to existing and subject intellectual property was inadequately safeguarded under the DOE's initial proposed terms.
+At the time of the announcement, the total private investment in Commonwealth Fusion Systems was over $2 billion.